safe-graph/DGFraud-TF2/README.md

 </h3>

 [Introduction](#introduction) | [Useful Resources](#useful-resources) | [Installation](#installation) |  [Datasets](#datasets) | [User Guide](#user-guide) | [Implemented Models](#implemented-models) | [How to Contribute](#how-to-contribute)

-Code Update Checklist:

-1. Fetch the code before starting adding your code
-2. Add the copy right at file top, add the paper source and your name
-3. Import non tf dependencies, then import tf dependencies, then project dependencies
-4. Add the comment and type hint for each function and class, give reference to external code, make sure the format is correct
-5. All prints should use fstring
-6. Two spaces between function/class, one space between code sections inside function/class
-7. Leave one empty line at the file end
-8. Make sure line length does not exceed 79.
-9. Add new dependencies to `requirements.txt` and `setup.py`
-10. Add your function test using example data in `test.py` and run `python test.py`
-11. Run `pycodestyle algorithms layers utils test`
-12. Run `flake8 algorithms layers utils test`
-13. If all steps above finish without errors, commit and make pull request to merge the data to the main branch

 ## Introduction